-The Whippet National Breed Club suggest that he is tested for the following:
+The Whippet National Breed Club suggests that owners test for the following:

-Brainstem Auditory Evoked Response Test – also known as BAER, and this is to establish a normal level of hearing in both of his ears.
+Brainstem Auditory Evoked Response Test – also known as BAER, this test is to establish a normal level of hearing in both of his ears.

-Ophthalmologist Evaluation – he should be screened for several eye conditions, such as Progressive Retinal Atrophy.
+Ophthalmologist Evaluation – screen for several eye conditions, such as Progressive Retinal Atrophy.

 Cardiac Evaluation – heart disease is the leading cause of death for whippets in older age.

-The Italian Greyhound National Breed Club suggest that he undergoes an Ophthalmologist Evaluation similar to the Whippet, as well as the following issues:
+The Italian Greyhound National Breed Club suggests that he undergoes an ophthalmologist evaluation similar to the Whippet, as well as the following issues:

-Thyroid Evaluation – this thyroid is the gland that controls all hormones and metabolism and can cause a multitude of related health issues if it does not function at a normal level.
+Thyroid Evaluation – the thyroid is the gland that controls all hormones and metabolism.
+It can cause a multitude of related health issues if it does not function at a normal level.